leotrs/rsm/docs/source/tutorials/markup.rst

 .. admonition:: Summary

    The base language is comprised of *tags*, which delimit or modify text.
-Some tags introduce new parts of the manuscript, while others simply annotate their content.
+Some tags introduce new parts of the manuscript (block tags), while others simply annotate their content (inline tags), or modify the enclosing tag (meta tags).
 All tags are introduced by using their name surrounded by colons ``:tag-name:`` and end at a Halmos, or empty tag, ``::``.
 Some tags allow for shorthand notation, such as using asterisks ``*`` to introduce bold text.
 Tags can be nested within the contents of other tags.

 .. grid:: 1 1 1 2